OpsCompass/docs/install/manual_azure_install.md

 * Navigate back to [helm.opscompass.com](https://helm.opscompass.com) and “Add Account” (located at the bottom of the dashboard).
 You will be asked to re-enter the tenant ID just like during initial setup but this time OpsCompass will pull in the subscriptions.

-## Purpose of OpsCompass Enterprise Applications:
+## Description of OpsCompass Enterprise Applications:
 * `opscompass` is the service principal that was authorized by the global admin to call the APIs needed to report information
 * `opscompass-web` is the minimum requirements needed to log users into the app